flooksan/flooksan/README.md

 - 🍿 My hobby are 📖 Learning, 📚 Relax in Library, 😍 Anime and manga, 🥘 Buffet with friend

-- 📖 I’m currently learning on Golang, Cloud Service(AWS)
+- 📖 I’m currently learning on Golang, Kotlin and GCP

 - 📫 Contact: patipanmata@gmail.com